 Challenges in RCM and Medical Billing

-Despite the advancements in technology, both RCM and Medical Billing face significant challenges:
+Despite technology being at its most advanced, both RCM and Medical Billing are not without significant challenges:

 Importance of RCM in Healthcare